arsari/AnalyticsWeb/README.md

 }
 ```

-_Clear the ecommerce object_
+**Clear the ecommerce object**

 It's recommended that we use the following command to clear the ecommerce object prior to pushing an ecommerce event to the data layer.
 Clearing the object will prevent multiple ecommerce events on a page from affecting each other.
+The ecommerce object clearance only applies to the GA4 data layer and Tealium data layer.

 ```js
 window.dataLayer = window.dataLayer || [];